-The waveform shall be observed by means of the test circuit shown in figures 1(a) and 1(b).
+The waveform shall be observed by means of the test circuit shown in figure 1(a) or 1(b).
 The pulse generator output should block the dc component of current into the load.
-If one checks the dc = 0 volts (V) level on the oscilloscope at a high enough sensitivity, one will see the current distribution around 0 volts (see figure 3).
-The current averaged over the stimulation cycle shall be less than 10 microamperes (μ A).
+If one checks the dc = 0 V level on the oscilloscope at a high enough sensitivity, one will see the current distribution around 0 V (see figure 3).
+The net dc current shall be less than 10 μ A.